Lauliʻi, American Samoa

-Lauliʻi had a population of 892 residents as of the 2010 U.S. Census, down from 937 residents recorded in 2000.
+Lauliʻi had a population of 892 residents as of the 2010 U.S. census, down from 937 residents recorded in 2000.

+Etymology

+The name of the village, Lauliʻi, is derived from the Samoan language and translates into English as “Small beach-plain".

 History

 In 1901, a meeting was held at Lauliʻi in the honor of Benjamin Franklin Tilley, where Mrs. Tilley had the distinction of turning the first sod of the road planned to connect Lauliʻi with Fagaitua.
 The road received the name William McKinley Memorial Road.

 On May 6, 2018, a new Church of Jesus Christ of Latter-day Saints congregation was established in Lauliʻi.
 Prior to its formation, LDS church members joined with fellow LDS members in Auto to worship.
+A new Assemblies of God (AOG) church was also dedicated at Lauli’i in 2018.

+In 2019, the American Samoa Community College’s Agriculture, Community, and Natural Resources (ACNR) partnered with churches in Lauliʻi to clean up village streams.